Communication and Media Studies 246

 This course will be taught using a lecture/discussion/laboratory format.
 Students study written materials covering course topics, view related videotapes, and discuss them in class.
 They apply this theoretical knowledge to specific audio laboratory exercises, which illustrate the course concepts and processes.
 Students are not merely tested on the course content, but are experientially involved.
 A contract grading system for projects is employed.
 This method of evaluation emulates "real world" production situations by holding students' projects to specific requirements, which must be met before the instructor grants approval.
 Project grades are based upon the number of projects completed and approved during the term.

-3. Students will be able to demonstrate proficiency with the skills basic to Audio production including recording, editing, mixing, and interconnecting equipment.
+3) Demonstrate proficiency with the skills basic to audio production including recording, editing, mixing, and

-3. Class participation, which demonstrates the acquisition of concepts and processes of basic audio terminology and
+3) Class participation, which demonstrates the acquisition of concepts and processes of basic audio terminology and

 Labs in this course follow a producer-oriented environment.
 In professional broadcasting, deadlines and time constraints constitute formidable barriers for producers.
 In an effort to be as realistic as possible, projects are completed under deadline pressure with a substantial penalty for assignments turned in late.
 A high level of professionalism is expected in the production of projects.